Aliases for FOXO3 Gene

 GeneCards Summary for FOXO3 Gene

 FOXO3 (Forkhead Box O3) is a Protein Coding gene.
 Diseases associated with FOXO3 include Chromosome 6Q Deletion and Rhabdomyosarcoma.
-Among its related pathways are PI3K/AKT activation and Development IGF-1 receptor signaling.
+Among its related pathways are Common Cytokine Receptor Gamma-Chain Family Signaling Pathways and RET signaling.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein kinase binding.
 An important paralog of this gene is FOXO1.

 UniProtKB/Swiss-Prot Summary for FOXO3 Gene